secretstartups/handbook/development/secure/workflow/drafts/FY21-Q3/refinement/index.html.md

 The goal of the refinement process is to

-- Identify and resolve outstanding questions or discussions.
+- Identify and resolve outstanding questions or discussions on an implementation issue.
 - Raise any questions, concerns or alternative approaches.
 - Outline an implementation plan.
 - Ensure issue is ready to be worked on.